-Directorate of Education is committed to providing qualitative and best education to all its students.
-The Directorate is continuously engaged in the endeavor to make available the best study material for uplifting the standard of its students and schools.
+The main objective of the Directorate of Education is to provide quality education to all its students.
+Focusing on this objective, the Directorate is continuously in the endeavor to make available the best education material, for enriching and elevating the educational standard of its students.
+The expert faculty of various subjects undertook this responsibility and after deep discussions and persistent efforts, came up with Support Material to serve the purpose.